Friday, December 28th, 2018 by Holly Richards-Purpura

 Do you know what it feels like to not be able to breathe?
 Breathing is a basic function needed to exist, but it’s hard to do with medical conditions and diseased lungs.

 The American Lung Association wants to raise awareness and research funds for diseases like asthma, COPD, and lung cancer with a special event.
 The 9th annual Fight For Air Climb will be held on Feb.
 16 at Rhodes Tower.

 Senior Development Manager Brittany Sinzinger said this is the organization’s largest fundraiser, usually bringing in $100,000 that stays local to be used for research, patient education, informational programs in schools, and advocacy efforts.

 Ohio Basement Authority is excited to partner with the local American Lung Association in this special event.
 Some of our team members will be volunteering by handing out water to participants and cheering them on as they climb Rhodes Tower’s 40 floors.
-We also will have an informational table where you can learn about radon testing and mitigation and creating a healthier home.
+We also will have an informational table where you can learn about creating a healthier home.

 Along with the essential education pieces, the Fight For Air Climb promises to be a challenging and entertaining event.
 Locally, it has grown immensely from 50 participants in the first climb, to an estimated 450 climbers this time around.
 The climb’s varied crowd includes families, athletic participants, those suffering with asthma and COPD, and even firefighters who trek up the stairs in full gear.

 To learn more about the local Fight For Air Climb, or to register or donate, go to www.climbcolumbus.org.